 Nadal powers past Haase

-It was another ominous display from the nine-time winner and his meaty forehand continues to be at the heart of his good work.
+It was another ominous display from Nadal as his meaty forehand continues to be at the heart of his good work.
 His next opponent is Nikoloz Basilashvili.

-Afterwards, the 30-year-old said: “I worked hard during my career, sometimes things go well, sometimes they don’t.
+Afterwards, Nadal said: “I worked hard during my career, sometimes things go well, sometimes they don’t.
 Since the beginning of the season this year, I should be very happy with how things are going.”

-Novak Djokovic also wrapped up a routine victory.
+Novak Djokovic also wrapped up a routine victory as well as Nadal.
 The defending champion, who will play Diego Schwartzman next, has still not found top gear but he secured a 6-1 6-4 6-3 success over Joao Sousa in just over two hours.

 “In the first couple of rounds, I’m looking for intensity and focus,” said Djokovic.
 “Obviously I’m the favourite in these matches but it’s an unpredictable sport.
 I have to keep my focus and stick to my game-plan.”

 World No.91 Renzo Olivo stunned local-favourite, Jo-Wilfried Tsonga, 7-5 6-4 6-7(6) 6-4 to claim the most significant win of his career and set up a second round clash with Kyle Edmund.

 With play stopped due to fading light on Tuesday evening, the Frenchman was forced to serve to stay in the match on the resumption of play – but he faltered.
 A lacklustre start from the crowd-favourite proved to be costly, and his earliest exit at Roland Garros since 2005 was confirmed.